 Throughout his career, he has worked for a number of multinational companies as a security and investigative executive, and has leadership experience in multiple business sectors.
 Mr. Jones served on the ASIS commission on guidelines and standards from 2003-2017 and has helped develop reference documents on a wide range of security and investigative topics.

-Nicolette holds Bachelor of Science degrees in Chemical Engineering and Biological Sciences from Carnegie Mellon University.
-She earned a Ph.D. in Pharmacology and Molecular Sciences, specializing in HIV Clinical Pharmacology from Johns Hopkins University School of Medicine.
+Nicolette holds Bachelors of Science degrees in Chemical Engineering and Biological Sciences from Carnegie Mellon University, a Ph.D. in Pharmacology and Molecular Sciences from Johns Hopkins University School of Medicine, and an M.B.A from the University of Baltimore.
 She completed post-doctoral fellowships at the Johns Hopkins University and the American Association for the Advancement of Science.
-She has been recognized as a “40 under 40 leaders in minority health” by the National Minority Quality Forum by the Congressional Black Caucus (2016), a “Leading Woman in Maryland” by The Daily Record (2017), and a finalist for “Program Leader of the Year” by the Disaster Recovery Institute International (2017).
+She has also been recently been named in The Root 100 most influential African Americans in 2020.

 Scott Martino is the Director of Global Intelligence at Sensitech, formally known as FreightWatch International.
 Scott is responsible for creating and directing global strategies designed to proactively mitigate evolving threats to the global supply chain.